codefresh-contrib/helm-gitops-example/README.md

 - Install and configure Argo CD.
 Please refer to Argo's [documentation](https://argoproj.github.io/argo-cd/getting_started/) to get started.

 After you create a cluster and have access to it, this application's structure includes:
-- /Dockerfile: This Dockerfile is used to build the container image.
 - /charts/python: The Helm chart used to deploy the application.

 #### Part 1: Installing the application with Helm and deploy locally